 When was NEDC founded?

 NEDC was founded in 1982 in Haverhill, Massachusetts.
-Over the past 30 years, NEDC has evolved and grown to include numerous capabilities including (but not limited to): waterjet cutting, kiss-cutting, die-cutting, and laser-cutting.
-NEDC is now certified to the MIL-DTL-83528F by the Defense Logistics Agency.
+Over the past 30 years, NEDC has evolved and grown to include numerous capabilities including (but not limited to): waterjet cutting, kiss-cutting, die-cutting, knife-cutting, and laser-cutting.
 With the additional capabilities that NEDC has acquired, it is now a global provider of gaskets, preforms, absorbers, thermal pads, and EMI/RFI gaskets.

 What can I expect for NRSUs (Non-Recurring Set Up Charges)?